-They’ve already been through so much, but now more than one million children under five in Yemen are at risk of cholera.
-It’s the worst recorded outbreak anywhere in the world.
-And it’s hitting children the hardest.
+They’ve already been through so much, but now more than one million children under five are at risk of cholera in Yemen.
+It’s the worst recorded outbreak anywhere in the world and it’s hitting children the hardest.

-Most worrying is how the outbreak will impact children who are already malnourished and who are living where the outbreak is the worst, like Al Hali in Hodeidah, which has Yemen’s highest number of cholera cases.
+Most worrying is how the outbreak will impact children who are already malnourished and who are living in areas like Al Hali in Hodeidah, which has Yemen’s highest number of cholera cases.

-These are children who’ve not had access to proper healthcare, clean water or enough food since civil war broke out two years ago.
+These are children who haven't had access to proper healthcare, clean water or enough food since civil war broke out two years ago.
 Already hungry and weak, malnourished children are three times more likely to die if they contract cholera than healthy children.
 Their immune systems are simply not strong enough to fight the disease.

 Why is this outbreak so bad?

-Treating cholera can be as simple as keeping sufferers hydrated with clean water and rehydration salts as soon as they become sick.
-But without treatment, cholera can be fatal.
+Treating cholera can be as simple as keeping those affected hydrated with clean water and rehydration salts as soon as they become sick.
+Without this treatment, cholera can be fatal.

-Spread by consuming contaminated water and food, it’s also preventable.
-But after two years of civil war, people and the structures that support them are worn down.
+It is preventable, as it is spread by consuming contaminated water and food.
+But after two years of civil war, the people of Yemen and the structures that support them are worn down.

-Healthcare systems have been all but destroyed, there isn’t enough food for 70% of the population, and limited access through airports and ports make it difficult for aid to be delivered.
-Water and sanitation systems are in a bad state, and around 14 million people don’t have safe drinking water.
+Nearly all healthcare systems have been destroyed.
+There isn’t enough food for 70% of the population, and limited access through airports and ports make it difficult for aid to be delivered.
+Water and sanitation systems are in a bad state, and around 14 million people don’t have access to safe drinking water.

-Many people are also living in the rubble of their homes, or crowded camps – the worst places for diseases like cholera to spread.
+Many people are also living in the rubble of their homes or in crowded camps – the worst places for diseases like cholera to spread.

 "The tragedy is that both malnutrition and cholera are easily treatable if you have access to basic healthcare.”

 What’s at stake?